Home Automation Data Entry Why Automation in Data Entry is the Future of Business

 Optical Character Recognition (OCR)

-OCR software allows you to recognize and get content from various types of files, such as scanned documents, PDF files, or images into searchable and editable data.
-Current OCR systems can even read handwritten text, a multitude of fonts, and scanned documents with high accuracies that are above 99%.
+OCR software allows you to recognize and extract content from various types of files, such as scanned documents, PDFs, or images into searchable and editable data.
+Current OCR systems can even read handwritten text, a multitude of fonts, and scanned documents with high accuracies above 99%.
+Companies wanting to integrate OCR with broader workflows can check our guide on data entry automation with OCR and AI.

 Robotic Process Automation (RPA)

 RPA is the generation of software robots that emulate human activities in digital systems.
-These bots can also sign into applications, click on screens, pull tips, and input data across many systems.
-Robotic process automation is very good at repetitive, rules-based process steps that can be forecasted.
+These bots can sign into applications, click on screens, pull data, and input it across multiple systems.
+RPA is especially effective for repetitive, rules-based process steps.
+If you want a full walkthrough on RPA and OCR workflows, see RPA OCR automated data entry workflow.

 Artificial Intelligence and Machine Learning